jbush001/NyuziProcessor/README.md

 ## Getting Started

-This section explains how to get Nyuzi running in the cycle-accurate Verilog simulator and the emulator.
-These allows development of hardware and software, but do not require an FPGA.
-These instructions assumes you have cloned this repo and have a shell open in the top directory.
+The following sections explain how to get Nyuzi running in the Verilog simulator and the emulator.
+These allow development of hardware and software, but do not need an FPGA.
+These instructions assume you have cloned this repo and have a shell open in the top directory.

-### Install Prerequisites For Linux (Ubuntu)
+### Install Linux Prerequisites (Ubuntu)

 This requires Ubuntu 14 or later to get the proper package versions.
-It should work for other distributions with slight modifications to package names.
+It should work for other distributions with modifications to package names.

 	sudo apt-get -y install autoconf cmake gcc g++ bison flex python perl emacs curl openjdk-7-jdk zlib1g-dev swig python-dev libxml2-dev libedit-dev ncurses-dev libsdl2-dev gtkwave imagemagick

 *Emacs is used for [verilog-mode](http://www.veripool.org/wiki/verilog-mode) AUTO macros.
 The makefile can execute this operation in batch mode*

-### Install Prerequisites For MacOS
+### Install MacOS Prerequisites

 These instructions assume Mavericks or later.
-If you don't have XCode already, you can install the command line tools like this:
+If you don't have XCode already, install the command line tools like this:

     xcode-select --install